 Brenta Dolomites is a big ski area located in the western part of Dolomites.
-There are ski resorts at the Skirama Dolomites.
+But there are ski resorts at the Skirama Dolomites.
 There are 380 km of piste and 150 lifts.
 Brenta Dolomites ski resorts include Pinzolo, Madonna Di Campiglio, Tonale, Folgarida-Marilleva, Andalo & Monte Bondone and Pejo 3000.

 15 resorts make up the Ortler Skiarena in the Merano, Venosta valley, Eisacktal and Bolzano.
 Ortler ski resorts are situated in the north-east area of Italy, which is sandwiched between the Dolomites, the Alta Valtellina, and the Austrian border.
 Many powder hound secret treasures are at the Ortler ski resorts.
 These resorts include Val Senales, Reinswald and more.
 Skiing can be done at up to 3260m.
 The resorts can be accessed from Innsbruck, through Bolzano, and from Milan.

 The Milky Way Via Lattea Ski area is located to the west of Turin.
 It has 320 km of piste and connects 70 lifts.
-Also, it was deemed one of the best ski areas in the Western Europe.
+Also, one of the best ski areas in the Western Europe is deeming .
 Some of the major interlinked ski resorts are Sestriere, Claviere, San Sicario and Oulx, Cesana, Claviere.
 Many of the 2006 Olympic events were hosted at the Milky Way region.
 This location can easily be accessed by car or train from Turin.
 The TGV train coming from Paris stops at Oulx, giving tourists the opportunity to visit the ski resorts.